womendotcodebe/guest-blogs/recap-of-techtalks-summer-edition-2021.md

 ### Ship less JavaScript

-When a website scores poorly on performance the blame falls on the the developer, but what is it was the framework’s fault instead?
+When a website scores poorly on performance the blame falls on the the developer, but what if it was the framework’s fault instead?

 A common problem in software design is that as more features are added to the application, performance decays.
-One solution to have an increasingly complex application whose performance rating stays the same is to ship less JavaScript.
+One solution to keep performance rating stable in an increasingly complex application is to ship less JavaScript.

-[Qwik](https://qwik.builder.io/) is a new opensource framework designed for the fastest possible page load time.
+[Qwik](https://qwik.builder.io/) is a new open source framework designed for the fastest possible page load time.
 It focuses on HTML : before it displays the component then it makes it interactive.
-Qwik skips the TTO phase: it starts on the server side and downloading the Qwikloader, a tiny piece of JavaScript (less than 1KB) that knows how to download the rest of the application on an as-needed basis.
+Qwik skips the TTI phase: it starts on the server side and downloading the Qwikloader, a tiny piece of JavaScript (less than 1KB) that knows how to download the rest of the application on an as-needed basis.

 ### Qwik's architecture